A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Challenges and future directions for XRL

 \section{Challenges and future directions for XRL}

 Given the early stage of XRL research, there remain uncertainties regarding aspects such as architecture and evaluation metrics.
-Drawing upon the reviewed literature and materials on XRL, we present several promising directions for future research in the field.
+Drawing upon the reviewed literature on XRL, we present several promising directions for future research.